-What Infusion Providers should know about the Drug Supply Chain Security Act
+What Infusion Providers should know about the Drug Supply Chain Security Act and Track and Trace

 If you operate your own in-office infusion suite, or stand-alone infusion center, you already know that inventory management is a significant part of running a successful and profitable operation.
 Despite knowing this, at most infusion centers, medications are often inefficiently or ineffectively tracked.
 This makes it more difficult to determine which patient received a specific unit of medication on any historical treatment record.
 For those staying in the know, there are some evolving regulations and updates coming your way that should help everyone in the system better source, track, and manage their medication inventories.